 As we get deeper into the summer the crab supply should increase and help to stabilise the dock price.
 This means continued good news for our customers which is always nice during the busy summer season.

 Our colleagues at Finest at Sea here in Victoria have been offering B grade (missing a claw and/or a leg or two) to their clientele at a very favourable discount.
 Lots of savvy shoppers have been getting in on the action.
 These crab provide the same meat yield percentage as the A grade, but at a fraction of the cost.
 If you're out to impress, they stock our A grade crab as well.
-During periods of expensive crab the crab culls are a nice option when you have a gang to feed and don't want to break the bank.
+The crab culls are a nice option when you have a gang to feed and don't want to break the bank.

 Get in touch with us for your wholesale crab quote.
 We have space on a dedicated refrigerated truck that goes to the lower mainland every Thursday.
 We also have another that can get there any day of the week if Thursday doesn't work for you.
 You can customise your order for crab size (over two lbs and under two pounds).
 We use couriers and air cargo services and seafood distribution companies to serve the rest of the province.